 — Amelia, Original Travel Expert

-Take a walking tour through the charming and elegant capital city of Tbislisi with its lovely old town, cobbled back streets and artistic creative pulse running through it creating a laid back, creative and bohemian feel.
+Take a walking tour through the charming and elegant capital city of Tbilisi with its lovely old town, cobbled back streets and artistic creative pulse running through it creating a laid back, creative and bohemian feel.
 There's plenty of time to visit the many beautiful cafes, restaurants, bars and galleries that spill out onto the pavements.
 Afterwarsd pay visits to Metechi Church, Sulfur bathhouses, the Siona Cathedral, the Museum of Georgina Fine Arts and Janashia Museum of Georgia.

 Explore Mtskheta, one of the oldest towns in Georgia, before heading northwest along the Georgian military highway to the beautiful Kazbegi hotel in the mountains for two nights.

-Start the journey northwest towards Kutaisi stopping at Chateau Muhkrani for lunch and wine tasting.
+Start the journey northwest towards Borjormi stopping at Chateau Muhkrani for lunch and wine tasting.
 Onto the rock cut town of Uplistsikhe and Gori, the birthplace of Stalin where there is an interesting museum.

 Spend two days exploring the town of Mestia and walking in the stunning surroundings with the 9th Century defensive towers that dominate the landscape.